 Chicago’s First Lady Floating Rooftop: There’s a new place to drink on the Chicago Riverwalk.
 Step aboard this floating rooftop bar atop the anchored Chicago’s First Lady to enjoy cocktails and waterfront views.
 The bar is open from Friday to Sunday, admission is first come first served.

 Cerise: This rooftop bar atop the Virgin Hotel offers creative cocktails and panoramic views of the city.

-Sidetrack: This massive Boystown bar is open for business, including their popular events like Musical Mondays and Drag Race viewing parties.
+Sidetrack: This massive Northalsted (also known as Boystown) bar is open for business, including their popular events like Musical Mondays and Drag Race viewing parties.